A forward-modelling method to infer the dark matter particle mass from strong gravitational lenses: Procedure and models

 where $c_{\rm CDM}(m, z)$ is the mass-concentration relation in the CDM case.
 For CDM, we use the mass-concentration relation of \citet{Ludlow2016}, which agrees with recent simulation results from \citet{Wang2020}, who measured halo concentrations in $\Lambda$CDM simulations over twenty orders of magnitude in halo mass.
 We use the public package \textsc{COLOSSUS} \citep{Diemer2018} to compute the mass-concentration relation.
 The \citet{Ludlow2016} relation is for the median concentration at a given mass, but simulations predict scatter in concentration at fixed mass which is well described by a log-normal distribution \citep{Neto2007}.
 As a result, we include log-normal scatter in the mass-concentration relation, with a standard deviation of 0.15 dex, as shown by \citet{Wang2020}.

 Multi-plane ray tracing is necessary to calculate the effect of line-of-sight haloes on flux ratio anomalies with sufficient precision to match observations \citep{Gilman2019}.
-We use the publicly available software package \textsc{PyAutolens} \citep{Nightingale2015, Nightngale2018, Nightingale2019} to simulate lenses using the light and mass profiles described above.
+We use the publicly available software package \textsc{PyAutolens} \citep{Nightingale2015, Nightngale2018, Nightingale2019, pyautolens} to simulate lenses using the light and mass profiles described above.
 To define our fiducial lens sample, we simulate 50 unique lensing systems with different values for the lens SIE mass model (e.g. Einstein radius, axis ratio, etc.) and source core-Sersic profile.
 The input $M_{\rm hf}$ is 10$^7$ M$_\odot$.
 For all 50 systems we assume lens redshifts of 0.5 and source redshifts of 1.

 We produce observations representative of Hubble Space Telescope imaging, with a pixel size of $0.05\arcsec$, a Gaussian PSF with a standard deviation of $0.05\arcsec$ and background sky level of 1e$^{-}$/pix/second.
 We set the exposure time to be 600\,s.
-Then the source surface brightness of each simulation is chosen such that the maximum signal-to-noise ratio (e.g.\ in the brightest pixel) has a value $\sim50$, which is roughly that of the brightest SLACS lenses \citep{Bolton2006}.
+The source surface brightness of each simulation is chosen such that the maximum signal-to-noise ratio (e.g.\ in the brightest pixel) has a value $\sim50$.
 Table~\ref{tab:drawn_rges} summarizes the models and parameters for our mock observations, where closed brackets indicate the range of values from which each parameter is randomly drawn.
 For convenience, we use $\{T\}_{\rm fiducial}$ to denote the set of true parameter values used for our fiducial tests and a superscript $i$ to represent the parameters of the $i$-th lensing system.
 Mock images of our 50 strong lensing systems are shown in Fig.~\ref{fig:arcs}.